-- 1. Load the dataset ckm_nodes.csv into a data frame, ckm_nodes.
-The adoption_date column records the month in which the doctor began prescribing tetracycline, counting from November 1953.
+- 1. In the object ckm_nodes, the adoption_date column records the month in which the doctor began prescribing tetracycline, counting from November 1953.
 If the doctor did not begin prescribing it by month 17, i.e., February 1955, when the study ended, this is recorded as Inf.
 If it's not known when or if a doctor adopted tetracycline, their value is NA.
 Create a vector which records the index numbers of doctors for whom adoption_date is not NA.
 Check that this vector has length 125.
 Create a data frame, cleaned_nodes, which contains only those rows of ckm_nodes.
 (Do not drop rows if they have a value for adoption_date but are NA in some other column.)
 Use cleaned_nodes, rather than ckm_nodes, for the rest of the lab. - 2.
 Write a function, adopters, which takes two arguments, month, with no default value, and not.yet, defaulting to FALSE.
 If not.yet is FALSE, adopters should return a Boolean vector, indicating the doctors who began prescribing tetracycline in that month.
 If not.yet is TRUE, then adopters should return the vector indicating the doctors who began prescribing after that month (or never did).
 Check that adopters(2) indicates 9 doctors began prescribing in month 2, and that adopters(month=14,not.yet=TRUE) indicates that 23 doctors began prescribing after month 14, or never did. - 3.
-The file ckm_network.dat contains a binary matrix; the entry in row i, column j is 1 if doctor number i said that doctor j was a friend or close professional contact, and 0 otherwise.
-Load the file into R as ckm_network, and verify that gives you a square matrix which contains only 0s and 1s, and that it has 246 rows and columns.
-Create a new matrix, clean_network, which drops the the rows and columns corresponding to doctors with missing adoption_date values.
+The object ckm_network is a binary matrix; the entry in row i, column j is 1 if doctor number i said that doctor j was a friend or close professional contact, and 0 otherwise.
+Create a new matrix, clean_network, which drops the rows and columns corresponding to doctors with missing adoption_date values.
 Check that the result has 125 rows and columns.
 Use this reduced matrix, and its row and column numbers, for the rest of the lab. - 4.
 Create a vector which stores the number of contacts each doctor has.
-Do not use a loop.
+Use an apply function rather than a loop.
 Check that doctor number 41 had 3 contacts.